-This video is the first in a series on following the flow of rebate dollars.
+This video is the first in a series on following the money to understand the flow of rebate dollars in pharmacy benefits management.
 See Part 2 here.

 In recent years, there have been many questions and discussions in the marketplace about where prescription drug rebate dollars are going.
 The reality is drug rebates carry an economic value of about 20%-30% of the cost of an employer’s prescription drug program.
 These are real dollars that present a real opportunity for a pharmacy benefits cost offset.
 When rebates are generated, it’s important to understand where rebates are going.

-Looking at this diagram, we’ll start at the blue box at the top.
+Looking at this drug rebates diagram, start at the blue box at the top to understand how drug rebates are established.
 Drug manufacturers make the prescription drugs and have a service agreement with drug wholesalers to ship products to wholesalers.
-The drug wholesaler, if you follow the line, ships the products to the pharmacy.
+Following the line, the drug wholesaler ships the products to the pharmacy.
 The pharmacy dispenses the medication to the patient.

-If the patient is using an insurance program, the pharmacy sends an electronic claim back to the pharmacy benefit manager.
-The pharmacy benefit manager (PBM) collects all of those claims and periodically sends them back to each drug manufacturer to receive rebates.
+If the patient is using an insurance program, the pharmacy sends an electronic claim back to the pharmacy benefit manager (PBM).
+The PBM collects all of those prescription drug claims and periodically sends them back to each drug manufacturer to receive rebates.
 The PBM collects that rebate money and then has to make a decision, based on their contract with the individual employer, on what to do with that money.

 Focusing in on the upper right of the diagram, we can see where the employer fits into this model.
-Again, the pharmacy benefit manager adjudicates the claim.
-They collect all of the claims by drug manufacturer, create invoices, and send those to the pharmaceutical companies.
-Those manufacturers eventually, through their contract with the PBM, produce the rebate.
+Again, the PBM adjudicates the prescription drug claims, collects and sorts all of the claims by drug manufacturer, create invoices, and send those to the pharmaceutical companies to collect on the drug rebates negotiated with each drug manufacturer.
+Through their contract with the PBM, those drug manufacturers eventually produce the rebate.

 The rebate amount is based on different criteria, predominately market share of their drug products.
-The greater the market share, the greater the opportunity is to earn a rebate.
-Generally, the pharma companies send the money to the PBMs.
-The PBMs have contracts with their employer clients that determine how those rebates will be dispersed.
+The greater the market share for the drug manufacturer, the greater the opportunity is for the PBM to earn a rebate on that prescription drug.
+Generally, the pharmaceutical companies send the money to the PBMs, and the PBMs hold the contracts with their employer clients which determine how those rebate dollars will be dispersed.

-What happens is that when the PBM is invoicing the pharma company, they receive the rebates nine months in arrears.
+It’s important to understand that when the PBM invoices the pharmaceutical company for their drug rebates, the PBM receives the pharma rebates money nine months in arrears.
 For example, for a prescription claim that was filled on January 1 of a given year that earned a rebate, the employer probably won’t see the dollars from that until October of that same year.
-This is because of the way the billing and accumulation system works.
+This is because of the way the billing and accumulation system works for pharmacy drug rebates.

-In that model, the PBM is sharing the rebates.
-Depending on the contract with the employer, it could be dollar-for-dollar for all of the rebates that it receives.
-An employer can maximize their rebate value in this model by waiting for their payment, and waiting for the PBM to receive their rebate money and in turn pass it back.
+In this model, the PBM is sharing the rebates.
+Depending on the contract with the employer, it could be dollar-for-dollar for all of the rebates that the employer receives from the PBM.
+The employer can maximize their rebate value in this model by waiting for the PBM to receive their rebate money, waiting for their PBM rebate payment, and in turn pass it back to their members.